BouzianeAminePro/ai-reviewer/README.md

 - Get a list of files modified in the latest commit.
 - Retrieve updated lines for each modified file.
 - Easy integration with CI/CD pipelines.
+- Review code changes using the LLaMA model from Ollama.

 ## Prerequisites

 - Docker
 - Git
+- Python 3.11 or higher (for local testing)

 ## Setup